irekasoft/ir_laravel_boilerplate/readme.md

 `$ php artisan key:generate`

-### How to setup auth
+### How to setup Database

-Setup .env file to setup integration with mysql.
+Setup .env file to setup integration with MySQL.

 `$ php artisan migrate`